 The FISH helped in finding the mosaicism between cultured and non-cultured amniocytes while the array CGH or microarray helped to encountered deletion duplication at chromosome 3.

-It show s that the deleted portion at the pter is of 0.15Mb at 3p26.3 and the duplicated portion at qter is 49.42Mb at 3q24 to 3q29.
+It shows that the deleted portion at the pter is of 0.15Mb at 3p26.3 and the duplicated portion at qter is 49.42Mb at 3q24 to 3q29.

 Note that different scientists have reported varied deletion duplication syndrome at chromosome 3 and so sign and symptoms of the conditions may vary slightly.

-Fetal karyotyping- a prenatal genetic testing method is the commonest testing method that rule outs various genetic conditions.
+Fetal karyotyping- a prenatal genetic testing method is the commonest testing method that rules outs various genetic conditions.
 Moreover, FISH and array- CGH like more powerful techniques even makes it easy to cover more aberrations precisely than fetal karyotyping.